-Our procedures to respond to risk identified included the following:
+Our procedures to respond to the risks identified included the following:

-- Reviewing the financial statement disclosures and testing to supporting documentation to assess compliance with provisions of relevant laws and regulations described as having a direct effect on the financial statements; - Discussions with management, including consideration of known or suspected instances of non-compliance with laws and regulations and fraud; - Evaluation of the operating effectiveness of management's controls designed to prevent and detect irregularities; - Enquiring of management concerning actual and potential litigation and claims; Performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud; and - Reading minutes of meetings of those charged with governance.
+- Reviewing the financial statements disclosures and testing to supporting documentation to assess compliance with the provisions of those relevant laws and regulations which have a direct effect on the financial statements. - Discussions with management, including consideration of known or suspected instances of non-compliance with laws and regulations and fraud. - Evaluation and testing of the operating effectiveness of management's controls designed to prevent and detect irregularities. - Enquiring of management about any actual and potential litigation and claims. - Performing analytical procedures to identify any unusual or unexpected relationships which may indicate risks of material misstatement due to fraud.

-Independent auditors' report to the members of Coolair Equipment Limited (continued)
+Independent Auditors' Report to the Members of Coolair Equipment Limited (continued)